 Other fun activities to have available for your guests include:

-- Inflatable climbing wall - This 16-foot high inflatable climbing wall is a fun addition to a pool party, but at a cost of nearly $3000, it is not for everyone.
+- Inflatable climbing wall - This 16-foot high inflatable climbing wall is a fun addition to a pool party, but at a cost of roughly $8000, it is not for everyone.
 Check with local rental companies to see if any are available in your area.
 For the safety of your guests, be sure to have a large enough pool to accommodate this item and follow all safety instructions.

 - Water-safe selfies - Plan to have phone covers and disposable water-safe cameras so guests can take plenty of selfies and photos in the pool without worrying about their electronics getting damaged.
 Set up a hashtag for your party and let guests post away on social media sites so all the guests can share their photos with one another.